Brandon-JP-Lambert/READMEs/README.md

-# Text Prompt Generator for README Files
+# README File Generator

-This project provides a powerful tool to create high-quality README files for GitHub repositories using generative text tools like ChatGPT.
-The main goal of this tool is to help those who building new resources like prompts and scripts generate comprehensive and informative READMEs for their projects, streamlining the process and ensuring a consistent style and format.
+This project provides a powerful prompt to create high-quality README files for GitHub repositories using generative text tools like ChatGPT.
+The main goal of this prompt is to help those who building new resources like prompts and scripts generate comprehensive and informative READMEs for their projects, streamlining the process and ensuring a consistent style and format.

 ## Overview

-Given a code repository and a text prompt, the Text Prompt Generator for README Files utilizes generative text tools like ChatGPT to produce a README file that is tailored to the specific needs and structure of the project.
+Given a code repository or a text prompt, the README File Generator, utilizes generative text tools like ChatGPT to produce a README file that is tailored to the specific needs and structure of the project.
 The generated READMEs follow a clean and organized format, making it easy for users to understand the project and its components.

-This project is designed to work seamlessly with generative text tools, leveraging their capabilities to create engaging and informative README files for a wide variety of code repositories.
+This project is designed to work seamlessly with generative text tools.

 ## Example Usage

 To generate a README file for your project, follow these steps:
-1. Use a generative text tool like ChatGPT to create a text prompt asking it to write a README file for your code repository.
+1. Use a generative text tool like ChatGPT to create a text prompt asking it to write a README file for your code or text prompt.
 Be sure to include relevant details and any specific requirements for the README format.
 For example:

 ```
 Please write a README file for Github for this: [code/prompt]